A Guide to Healthy Earwax Management

 Earwax blockage is typically caused by an excess production or improper cleaning of the earwax.
 Remarkably, the most frequent cause of a blockage is improper earwax removal.
 By using foreign objects, often it's just forced deeper inside the ear rather than being washed out.
 Extensive use of earphones to listen to music can also trigger wax accumulation, because the earphones can prevent earwax from falling out of the ear canal normally.

 Earaches, hearing loss and tinnitus are all tell-tale symptoms that result from an earwax buildup.
 An infection can easily form if the earwax isn't extracted.
 You might experience severe ear pain and a fever that doesn't abate.
 You should consult your doctor if you have any of these problems, as these may also be indications of a more serious disease.

 When you should visit us at A Better Hearing Center

 You should see us when your earwax accumulates in your ears and gets too difficult to wash away easily.
 We'll assess the situation, identify the root cause and perform appropriate earwax removal treatment.
 We may manually remove the wax, using wax-dissolving substances or using a suction technique.

 It doesn't have to be difficult to remove earwax, and should help you with your symptoms.
-If you or a loved one have concerns with earwax, please contact us for an examination and tailored treatment options for your specific needs.
+If you or a loved one have concerns with earwax, please contact us for a hearing examination and tailored treatment options for your specific needs.